 - To align operational policies for registration of retention commitments, preservation actions, discovery of, and access to shared print journal collections.

-- Our programs will adopt a common metadata standard to disclose retention commitments and preservation actions.
-This includes policy for recording retention commitments, program attributes, and the outcomes of preservation actions in MARC Holdings records as well as policy to ensure records are provided to and integrate with resource sharing, discovery, registry and collections analysis systems.
-The standard will provide common guidelines for disclosing retention commitments in OCLC WorldCat and other print journal registries, as appropriate.
+- We will adopt a common metadata standard to disclose retention commitments and preservation actions.
+The standard will provide common guidelines for disclosing retention commitments in OCLC WorldCat, PAPR, and other print journal registries as appropriate.

-- Our programs will adopt validation guidelines to describe expected actions and outcomes when completeness and condition are reviewed at the volume level.
+- We will adopt validation guidelines to describe expected actions and outcomes when completeness and condition are reviewed at the volume level.

-- Our programs will establish basic expectations and guidelines for filling gaps in shared print journal collections.
+- We will establish basic expectations and guidelines for filling gaps in shared print journal collections.